danvonk/danvonk.github.io/posts/2022-12-11-dogu-express.md

 light to turn green.
 Likewise, just in case you were starting to feel hungry, you were never far from someone selling (perhaps not so) freshly baked Simit bread, which cost 5 or so lira per piece.
-There were also many alleyways that turned into bazaars, where one could buy the usual counterfeit junk but also a huge variety of spices and kitchenware such as teapots, indispensible in Turkey.
+There were also many alleyways that turned into bazaars, where one could buy the usual counterfeit junk but also a huge variety of spices and kitchenware such as teapots, indispensable in Turkey.

 But what we found interesting is that this freneticism was not all-encompassing.
 Around almost every corner, there were kebab restaurants which were exactly like the ones back in Germany (not comparable to those grotty